Remuneration

 Short-term incentive plan

 The CEO has a short-term incentive plan, the terms of which are reviewed annually.
-Under the short-term incentive plan, some targets are linked to financial indicators and some to qualitative and/or personal indicators.
+Under the short-term incentive plan, targets are linked to financial indicators and non-financial indicators.
 Incentives can be paid up to the equivalent of 6 months' basic salary.
-The 2021 short-term incentives were paid in 2022.
-The short-term incentives based on 2022 performance will be paid in spring 2023, and will at most be equivalent to 6 months' basic salary.

 Long-term incentive plan